 In conjunction with our audit, we have been contracted to prepare the financial statements and related disclosures based on the information provided to us by Management.
-We would like to stress that this service is allowable under AICPA ethics guidelines and may be the most efficient and effective method for preparation of Alternative Educational Academy of Ogemaw County's financial statements.
-However, if at any point in the audit we as auditors are part of the Academy's control system for producing reliable financial statements, auditing standards indicate that the Academy has a control deficiency.
+We would like to stress that this service is allowable under AICPA ethics guidelines and may be the most efficient and effective method for preparation of the Alternative Education Academy of Ogemaw County's financial statements.
+However, if at any point in the audit we as auditors are part of the Alternative Education Academy of Ogemaw County's control system for producing reliable financial statements, auditing standards indicate that the Alternative Education Academy of Ogemaw County has a control deficiency.
 If Management is not able to prepare financial statements, including disclosures, and the auditors are contracted to prepare these statements, this is considered a control deficiency.
-We recommend that Management and those charged with governance evaluate and document their decision on the costs and benefits of whether to contract for this service with our firm.

-Board of Education Alternative Educational Academy of Ogemaw County September 29, 2017 Page Two
+Board of Education Alternative Educational Academy of Ogemaw County August 15, 2019 Page Two